 If you are involved in a tripping accident, you need to collect as much evidence as possible.
 Then, you need to speak to our personal injury solicitors.
 This applies whether you had a tripping accident at work, in a public place or on private property.

 Have you tripped and suffered injuries?
-If you think someone else is to blame, contact our personal injury solicitors now.
+If you think someone else is to blame, contact our injury claim lawyers now.
 We offer free, expert legal advice.
 We are available to take your call 24 hours a day, 7 days a week.

 What to do after a tripping accident